SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/selection-sort.md

 Here's how the selection sort algorithm can be applied to the flashcards scenario:

-You begin with the unsorted section, which contains all the flashcards.
+You begin with the unsorted section, which contains all the flashcards with numbers: `8, 3, 2, 9, 7`.
 The sorted section is **initially empty**.

 Step 1: Find the `smallest` number in the unsorted section.

-You scan through the flashcards and find the card with the smallest number, let's say it's 5.
+You scan through the flashcards and find the card with the smallest number, it's 2.

 Step 2: **Swap** the smallest number with the first number in the unsorted section.
-You swap the flashcard with 5 with the first flashcard in the unsorted section.
+You swap the flashcard with 2 with the first flashcard in the unsorted section.

-Unsorted section: ` 8, 3, 2, 9, 7`
+Unsorted section: ` 8, 3, 9, 7`

-Sorted section: `5`
+Sorted section: `2`

 Step 3: **Move** the boundary between the sorted and unsorted sections to the right.

-The flashcard with 5 is now in the sorted section, and the remaining unsorted section contains the flashcards: `8, 3, 2, 9, 7`
+The flashcard with 2 is now in the sorted section, and the remaining unsorted section contains the flashcards: `8, 3, 9, 7`

-Unsorted section: `8, 3, 2, 9, 7`
+Unsorted section: `8, 3, 9, 7`

-Sorted section: `5`
+Sorted section: `2`

 Repeat Steps 1 to 3 until the entire stack is sorted.

 In the next iteration:

-The smallest number in the unsorted section is `2`
+The smallest number in the unsorted section is `3`

-Swap the flashcard with 2 with the first flashcard in the unsorted section.
+Swap the flashcard with 3 with the first flashcard in the unsorted section.

-Unsorted section: `8, 3, 9, 7`
+Unsorted section: `8, 9, 7`

-Sorted section: `2, 5`
+Sorted section: `2, 3`

 After moving the boundary:
-Unsorted section: `8, 3, 9, 7`
+Unsorted section: `8, 9, 7`

-Sorted section: `2, 5`
+Sorted section: `2, 3`

 In the subsequent iterations, you continue to find the smallest number in the unsorted section, swap it with the first number in the unsorted section, and move the boundary.

 Unsorted section: `8, 9, 7`

-Sorted section: `2, 5, 3`
+Sorted section: `2, 3`

 Unsorted section: `8, 9`

-Sorted section: `2, 5, 3, 7`
+Sorted section: `2, 3, 7`

 Unsorted section: `9`

-Sorted section: `2, 5, 3, 7, 8`
+Sorted section: `2, 3, 7, 8`

 Finally, after the last iteration:
 Unsorted section: (empty)
-Sorted section: `2, 3, 5, 7, 8, 9`
+Sorted section: `2, 3, 7, 8, 9`